sujithkani/ttsky25a-tinyQV/docs/user_peripherals/11_pulse_transmitter.md

 | 1             | X            | 0            | auxillary_duration_a |
 | 1             | X            | 1            | auxillary_duration_b |

+To allow for more flexibility in the durations, a 8 bit `auxillary_mask` enables auxillary duration to be used.
+- In 1bpe mode, the auxillary mask is mapped to the first 8 elements (expanded to 16 symbols).
+- In 2bpe mode, the auxillary mask is mapped to the first 8 elements (8 symbols).

 There is also a 4 bit prescaler value each for main and auxillary.
 Combined together, total duration ticks = (duration + 2) << prescaler.

+### Extra features
+You can specify at what position in the buffer the program starts, stops, or loopback to.
+You can choose to not loop, loop up a certain number of times or loop forever.
+Moreover, instead of counting up, you can count down and send bits in reverse.

+### Interrupts
+Interrupts can be enabled for certain events like whenever a element is transmitted, whenever the program loops, whenever the program counter reaches the half of the full capacity, or when the program completes.
+This may be useful in helping to refill the program data memory manually (in the absence of a FIFO) to enable continuous transmission.

+### Program status
+You can check the program counter, the program loop counter and whether a program is running by reading this peripheral.
+This may be useful to check for the completion of the program or for busy-waiting.

 ## Register map
 | Address     | Name  | Access | Description      |